-Get expert answers to some common questions people have while trying to quit smoking.
+Get answers to some frequently asked questions people have while trying to quit smoking.

 Q. I've cut back significantly on smoking.
-It's not so bad for me if I only smoke once in a while, right?
+It's not so bad for me if I only smoke a little, right?

 A. The most important thing any smoker can do to improve his or her health is to quit smoking completely.
 That means not smoking at all, not even "once in a while" or "just when I'm out with my friends."
 It may take a few tries, but you can stop using tobacco for good.

 Q. What are the health benefits of quitting smoking?